michalis0/Cloud-and-Advanced-Analytics/project/readme.md

 4. A remote energy monitoring application for your house, RV, boat etc.
 5. (your idea here).

-There needs to be an interface whether in the browser or in Google Cloud/Run, so that someone can test your application.
+There needs to be an interface either in the browser (via Google Cloud/Run) or using the M5Stack devices, so that someone can test your application.

 ## Deadlines